ismo-karkkainen/diagrammatron/README.md

 Currently uses very slow depth-first search to determine the order of edge segments with regard to each other when they are in same gap between nodes.

+Fields "path" and "sid" are added to each edge.

 ## diagrammatron-place

 Places disjoint sub-diagrams in relation to each other so that they do not overlap.
-The bounding rectangle side lengths are monimized.
+The bounding rectangle side lengths are minimized.
 The width to height ratio of the nodes can be taken into account using --ratio parameter.
 All nodes are considered point-like at this stage.
 Not using ratio will probably result in elongated output from diagrammatron-render.